-The return data consists of monthly returns, including distributions, for ten (N=10) CRSP value-weighted portfolios of NYSE, AMEX and NASDAQ stocks.
+The return data consist of monthly returns, including distributions, for ten (N=10) CRSP value-weighted portfolios of NYSE, AMEX and NASDAQ stocks.
 The stocks are assigned to the portfolios based on market value of equity and annually rebalanced.
 The size-sorted portfolio returns as well as the data for the market excess return and the one-month Treasury bill return are taken from Ken French's website.
-The sample extends from January 1965 through December 2004 (T = 480).
+As will be noted below we also use the returns on the bookto-market sorted stock portfolios available at the same website.
+The sample extends from January 1965 through December 2004 (T=480).
 The one-month Treasury bill is used as a measure of the risk-free return.
-The tests are performed for five-year, ten-year, thirty-year sub-periods and longer periods.
+The tests are performed for five-year, ten-year, thirty-year subperiods and longer periods.
 The sub-periods include those used by CLM plus additional periods made possible by more recent data.